Skip to Main Content

 Video Demo

 This video made by my colleague Carrie Girton demonstrates the written steps below.
 Please note that she is starting from the research guide from a different NSG course, so the initial steps will look slightly different from this guide.
-After clicking the link to the CINAHL database in the box below, the steps are the same.
+After clicking the link to the CINAHL database in the box above, the steps are the same.

 Module 2: Evidence Based Practice Searching